EbenOA233/Data_Analysis_Portfolio_Projects/KPI-Metrics Analysis with Power BI/readme.md

 ![Dashboard View](https://github.com/EbenOA233/Data_Analysis_Portfolio_Projects/blob/ba3736cc211094a19567b07ccd3aef2c4e71f0f1/KPI-Metrics%20Analysis%20with%20Power%20BI/visual/Dashboard%20View.png)

-**Dashboard View**
+**Power BI Dashboard View**

-Link to the Power BI project file to explore the dashboard --> (https://github.com/EbenOA233/Data_Analysis_Portfolio_Projects/blob/ba3736cc211094a19567b07ccd3aef2c4e71f0f1/KPI-Metrics%20Analysis%20with%20Power%20BI/dashboard/UPS_financial_dashboard.pbix)
+Link to the Power BI project file to explore the dashboard -> (https://github.com/EbenOA233/Data_Analysis_Portfolio_Projects/blob/ba3736cc211094a19567b07ccd3aef2c4e71f0f1/KPI-Metrics%20Analysis%20with%20Power%20BI/dashboard/UPS_financial_dashboard.pbix)

 ## **5.0	Recommendation**

 To grow profits, UPS can leverage the insights of the dashboard to implement key actions.
 Central is to make an effort to expand variations in packages it usually ships beyond the traditional electronics, furniture, clothing and books.
 This can be achieved by strategic B2B/B2C advertisements and promotions to attract niched clients to deliver with them.
 Also, finding ways to reduce operational cost without compromising client results and satisfaction, will grow margins.
 Additionally, expanding operational activities to other economic states like Baden-Wurttemberg will also boost long-term business revenue.

 ## **6.0	Next Steps**